 noting

-a) that technical and operational characteristics of maritime radar beacons operating in the 9 300-9 500 MHz band are to be found in Recommendation ITU-R M.824;
+a) that technical and operational characteristics of maritime radar beacons operating in the frequency band 9 300-9 500 MHz are to be found in Recommendation ITU-R M.824;

-b) that technical parameters of radar target enhancers operating in the 9 300-9 500 MHz band are to be found in Recommendation ITU-R M.1176;
+b) that technical parameters of radar target enhancers operating in the frequency band 9 300-9 500 MHz are to be found in Recommendation ITU-R M.1176;

-c) that technical and operational characteristics of search and rescue radar transponders (SART) operating in the 9 300-9 500 MHz band are to be found in Recommendation ITU-R M.628,
+c) that technical and operational characteristics of search and rescue radar transponders (SART) operating in the frequency band 9 200-9 500 MHz are to be found in Recommendation ITU-R M.628,

 recognizing

-a) that the radionavigation service is a safety service as delineated in No. 4.10 of the Radio Regulations;

-b) that the required protection criteria depend upon the specific types of interfering signals;
+a) that the required protection criteria depend upon the specific types of interfering signals;

-c) that the application of protection criteria may require consideration for the inclusion of the statistical nature of the application of those criteria and other elements of the methodology for performing compatibility studies (e.g. propagation loss).
+b) that the application of protection criteria may require consideration for the inclusion of the statistical nature of the application of those criteria and other elements of the methodology for performing compatibility studies (e.g. propagation loss).
 Further development of these statistical considerations, together with the required probability of detection for various maritime operational scenarios may be incorporated into future revisions of this Recommendation, as appropriate,

 recommends